 Sacred Arts Camp also provides for the under 5's who have their own space to explore with their parents/carers and make friends with other little ones.
 Workers will be on hand with plenty of toys, books and materials, ready to share a song and a smile!

-Teenagers at Sacred Arts Camp can look forward to a wonderful variety of experiences to inspire and enjoy; there are usually enough young people between the ages of 16 and 19 to create their very own camping circles.
+Teenagers at Sacred Arts Camp can look forward to a wonderful variety of experiences to inspire and enjoy.

 Often, pre-teens will create 'satellite' circles, alongside their parent's circle; allowing them to feel the amazing freedom that camp can offer whilst building their own skills to live on the land and in community, with an added degree of safety.
 There are 'teen friendly' shower cubicles and sauna slots exclusive to teenagers, usually separated by gender.

 Teenagers can look forward to youth exclusive workshops and creativity, forming lifelong friendships and gaining confidence, all within the safe and friendly camp space.
 Older teens often look out for younger ones, so that age becomes much less of a barrier for teens than in any other social environment.

 For those younger than 14, there are activities created to allow mingling between older and younger teens, with the opportunity to attend workshops when held in the teenage space.
 Hot chocolate nights are regularly organised for the younger teens, and these can provide opportunities to meet with the older teens, ask questions and learn from their peers' wisdom.